-The following is a brief guide to CLL.
+The following is a brief guide to CLL, and we also explain the relationship with SLL and MBL.
 You can find more detailed information in other places on this website.
-It is not intended to replace advice you may be given by your medical team.
+In science and medicine, information is constantly changing and may become out-of-date as new data becomes available.
+Whilst we try to keep up to date, all articles, videos and interviews are for information only, and are not intended to replace advice you may be given by your medical team.

 When you are newly diagnosed, it can be a huge shock and you are bound to feel anxious and afraid.
 But the first thing to say is that there are many promising treatment options for CLL and, very likely, you will have many long years ahead of you.
 Many patients live with CLL for decades and stay active and, importantly, have a good quality of life.

 We suggest that you take time to learn about your disease – there’s lots to learn – and a good place to start is right here.
 We set out below some of the basics of CLL and point you to further information for when you are ready.
 Knowing more about CLL will help in your discussions with your consultant and medical team.
 So, let’s start.
-Have a look at this short animation, which explains about diagnosis.
+Have a look at these short animations, which explain about diagnosis and the period known as ‘Watch and Wait’ or ‘Active Monitoring’.

 Chronic lymphocytic leukaemia (CLL) is a form of cancer that affects the blood — specifically a type of white blood cells called lymphocytes — and bone marrow.